gvwilson/thirdbit/_posts/2024/2024-04-27-building-tech-together.md

 I know how to get them to parrot back what they need to say in order to get a grade, but [that's just going to annoy them][dobbins-kalev].

-Which brings us to [*Building Tech Together*][btt].
+Which brings us to the latest version of that guide I wrote, which I have tentatively titled [*Building Tech Together*][btt].
-It is currently an uncomfortable and out-of-touch mix of technology ("how to use Git with other people"), process ("how to run an effective meeting"), and polemic ("how preparatory privilege keeps power in the hands of those who have it").
+It is currently an uncomfortable and out-of-touch mix of technology ("how to use Git with other people"), process ("how to run an effective meeting"), and polemic ("how preparatory privilege keeps power in the hands of those who already have it").
-It doesn't draw nearly enough on recent research on [developer thriving][thriving] and doesn't even try to describe alternatives to Silicon Valley's [self-justifying bullshit][leadership-bs].
+It doesn't draw nearly enough on recent research on [developer thriving][thriving], much less the work reported at [NWIT][nwit], and doesn't even try to describe alternatives to Silicon Valley's [self-justifying bullshit][leadership-bs].

 It could, though.
+For example,
-I think that (for example) an explanation of how to run more effective meetings could segue into a discussion of the way that [who interrupts whom][interruptions] depends on perceived or desired social status, which would in turn give students tools for looking at other social situations more clearly.
+I think that an explanation of how to run more effective meetings could segue into a discussion of the way that [who interrupts whom][interruptions] depends on perceived or desired social status, which could in turn give students tools for thinking about who has power and how it is manifested.
 The same ["bait-and-switch for good" approach][first-six-questions] has a better chance of getting [the unconverted][unconverted] to pay attention than anything else I can think of.